What is the TIDES study?

-Project 3 builds on the findings from the first two projects to look at how healthcare practitioners interact with patients in virtual reality environments.
+Project 3 builds on the findings from the first two projects to look at how healthcare practitioners interact with patients in Virtual Reality Environments (VREs).

-Project 4 involves talking to a range of stakeholders including carers, service users, healthcare practitioners, community members and policy makers about the findings from Projects 1-3.
-Stakeholders will review evidence, set priorities and develop guidance for an intervention framework to tackle discrimination experiences and inequalities in health service use.
+Project 4 involves talking to carers, service users, healthcare practitioners, community members and policy makers from Projects 1-3 to develop an intervention framework.

 TIDES Phase 2